 Each course presenter will focus on teaching and management strategies that have proven most realistic for them and they will discuss salient points that need careful monitoring in their curriculum area.
 Guidelines will be given for setting up and maintaining a "Prepared Environment" that responds to all the basic need of the children.
 Establishment of ground rules, coping procedures, scheduling of presentations, communications with fellow staff, administrators and parents will be discussed and sample models shared.

 Introduction to Montessori Early Childhood.
 This overview is prerequisite for adult learners who do not have Montessori Early Childhood certification (those with the Early Childhood credential begin with PHASE I below).
-When applying for the Elementary I program you will be given an option to add this overview course which is held just before the Elementary I Program begins.
+When applying for the Infant and Toddler program you will be given an option to add this overview course which is held just before the Infant and Toddler Program begins.

 Lecture-demonstrations of the Montessori Elementary curriculum and philosophy.